nim-lang/Nim/doc/manual.rst

 definitions, statements, etc.

 Macros module includes helpers which can be used to simplify custom pragma access `hasCustomPragma`, `getCustomPragmaVal`.
-Please consult macros module documentation for details.
-These macros are no magic, they don't do anything you cannot do yourself by walking AST object representation.
+Please consult the macros module documentation for details.
+These macros are not magic, everything they do can also be achieved by walking the AST of the object representation.

 More examples with custom pragmas: